Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 External factors:

-- Environment : Prolonged exposure to the sun, pool chlorine, sea salt, or pollution can also damage the hair structure.
+- Environment: Prolonged exposure to the sun, pool chlorine, sea salt, or pollution can also damage the hair structure.

 Internal factors:

-Nutrition imbalances: A diet low in protein, iron, vitamins, or essential minerals can weaken hair.
+Nutritional imbalances: A diet low in protein, iron, vitamins, or essential minerals can weaken hair.

 Hormonal imbalances: Hormonal changes, such as those that occur during pregnancy or menopause, can affect the structure and strength of hair.